MahBadran93/ROS_Project/README.md

 **Task1** <br>
 Use **/cmd_vel** topic to move turtlebot3 around the environment.
 This topic is responsible for the **angular** and the **linear** velocity of the robot.<br>
 we use **rostopic info /cmd_vel** to get information about the topic, after running the command we can see that this topic uses **Twist** type message.
 So, this topic recieves data of type Twist(angular and linear velocities ,(x,y,z)). <br>
 1- Create a node that subscribe to **/scan** topic to get distance information from objects, walls.
-Also it publishes tarnslation and rotation data to **cmd** topic to rotate and move the robot. <br>
+Also it publishes tarnslation and rotation data to      **/cmd_vel** topic to rotate and move the robot. <br>
 <p align="center">
   <p align = "center">
      <img  src = "resources/r1.png" width=350>